You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 Pricing:

-Einstein Predictions is $75 per user per month billed annually
+• Einstein Predictions is $75/user/month, billed annually

 2. HubSpot Marketing Analytics (Top CRM data analysis for marketing)